louispan/pipes-fluid/README.md

 Applicative instances that allows reactively combining 'Pipes.Producer's so that a value is yielded when either Producer yields a value.
+This can be used to create a FRP-like reactive signal-network.

 See [Main.hs](app/Main.hs) for example usage.